pydicom/pynetdicom/dev/_sources/examples/storage.rst.txt

    from pydicom import dcmread

-   from pynetdicom3 import AE
+   from pynetdicom import AE
-   from pynetdicom3.sop_class import CTImageStorage
+   from pynetdicom.sop_class import CTImageStorage

    # Initialise the Application Entity
    ae = AE()